Boise State Broncos face the Saint Louis Billikens, seek 7th straight victory

 Boise State Broncos (7-2) at Saint Louis Billikens (7-3)

+The Broncos play their first true road game after going 7-2 with a 4-1 record in neutral-site games to begin the season.
+Boise State is the best team in the MWC allowing just 58.4 points per game while holding opponents to 38.0% shooting.

-TOP PERFORMERS: Gibson Jimerson is scoring 14.1 points per game with 3.4 rebounds and 0.4 assists for the Billikens.
-Yuri Collins is averaging 11.8 points and 3.5 rebounds while shooting 41.5% for Saint Louis.
+TOP PERFORMERS: Gibson Jimerson is shooting 47.2% and averaging 14.1 points for the Billikens.
+Javonte Perkins is averaging 10.9 points for Saint Louis.

 Marcus Shaver Jr. is scoring 15.6 points per game and averaging 7.6 rebounds for the Broncos.
-Tyson Degenhart is averaging 14.4 points for Boise State.
+Tyson Degenhart is averaging 14.4 points and 5.2 rebounds for Boise State.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.